Safe Reinforcement Learning Using Black-Box Reachability Analysis: Introduction

-Safe navigation is a fundamental problem in robotics.
+\tb{ Safe navigation is a fundamental challenge in robotics, because robots typically have uncertain, nonlinear dynamics.
 Classical techniques such as A$^*$ or RRT \cite[Ch.
 5]{lavalle2006planning} have been proposed to solve the navigation problem without learning.
-Safety in such techniques has been enforced at different levels of the planning hierarchy, such as trajectory planning \cite{kousik2020bridging}, or low-level control \cite{leung2020infusing}.
-More recently, however, learning-based methods have also been proposed \cite{LewEtAl2021,conf:modelBasedReachRL,saferlforchanginglanes}.
+With these methods, safety has been enforced at different levels of the planning hierarchy, such as trajectory planning \cite{kousik2020bridging}, or low-level control \cite{leung2020infusing}.
+More recently, however, learning-based methods have been proposed \cite{saferlforchanginglanes,conf:modelBasedReachRL,LewEtAl2021}.
 Some safe RL navigation approaches depend on learning a value function of the expected time that an agent takes to reach the desired goal \cite{chen2016decentralized, chen2018socially}.
 Other approaches depend on learning the actions of the robot in an end-to-end manner \cite{long2018optimally, e2efirst, tai2018socially}, meaning that the agent attempts to convert raw sensor inputs (e.g., camera or LIDAR) into actuator commands.
-However, guaranteeing safety for robot navigation is generally challenging because robots typically have uncertain, nonlinear dynamics.
+The key advantage of RL over traditional planners is in accelerating computation time and solution quality. }